 From Edfu, we’ll sail on to Kom Ombo and visit the temple there.
 It is the only temple in Egypt that is dedicated to two gods, Horus and Sobek.
 This temple was originally built for worshiping Horus, but after the increasing number of crocodiles on the island, the temple was demolished and reconstructed to worship Sobek (a crocodile-shaped god) for protection from the crocodiles.
 After our exploration at Kom Ombo, we’ll sail to Aswan.

-On the 7th, we’ll visit Philae temple, considered to be the most beautiful temple in the Nile valley dedicated to Isis and Osiris.
+On day 9, we’ll visit Philae temple, considered to be the most beautiful temple in the Nile valley dedicated to Isis and Osiris.
 The temple became submerged in the Nile after building the first Aswan dam, but with the help of UNESCO, Philae temple was completely moved to its new location.
 The temple was dismantled and transferred, stone by stone, from the submerged Philae Island to the redesigned Egilica Island.
 Each and every stone had to be numbered and then replaced in the same position in the new location.
 It was a massive project and took over 9 years to be completed.

 Next, we’ll head to the Unfinished Obelisk, which lies on the ground in its original location in a granite quarry.
 It was abandoned when cracks appeared in the rock during its construction.
 Had this obelisk been completed, it would have been the largest obelisk ever cut.